Capitol Police ordered to arrest staff and visitors not wearing masks after new House mandate

 "To be clear: Pelosi is directing police to ARREST vaccinated people who aren’t wearing masks," Scalise tweeted.
 "This isn’t about science—it’s about power and control."

 The two-page guidance was issued by the new police chief, Manger, who took over on Friday to lead the Capitol Police force, which is still reeling from the Jan.
-6 riot at the Capitol and Good Friday attack.
+6 riot and Good Friday attack at the Capitol.

+The memo says the police who work on the House side of the Capitol "shall enforce this mask policy on all staff and visitors" in "House Office Buildings, the Hall of the House, and House Committee meetings."

+If a visitor or staff member fails to wear a mask, they will be not allowed entry.
+"Any person who fails to either comply or to leave the premises after being asked to do so would be subject to an arrest for Unlawful Entry," the memo says.